 - After washing, ensure your leather is completely dry to prevent moisture absorption.
-Wipe with a gentle, clean cloth after cleaning to hasten to dry.
+Wipe with a gentle, clean cloth after cleaning to hasten it to dry.

 - Additionally, it is best to use gentle cleaners on aniline leather because it lacks a protective coast.

 - Semi-aniline leather is the simplest to keep and clean since it has a protective coating.
 It is always advised to clean up liquid spills as soon as possible with a clean, dry cloth and a little rubbing.
 Without using hair dryers, let the spill air dry.
 A mild cleanser should remove the extra residue and tough stains like red wine spills.
 A cleanser shouldn’t be used on grease or oil stains, and it’s best to use an ink remover to remove ink stains on leather furniture.
 Ask your leather furniture dealer for the best cleaning solutions when purchasing your furniture to save yourself a lot of time.

 - A nubuck cleaner can be used to clean nubuck leather furniture; nubuck protection and a brush are recommended.
 Additionally, specific maintenance is needed for the furniture because of its nature.